Shymkent: Demographics

 By the beginning of 2015, Shymkent was joined by the areas of adjacent districts.
 In this connection, the city population has increased up to 858,147 people within the new boundaries by the beginning of 2015.
 By that time, 711,783 people resided in the former area of Shymkent.
+According to regional and city officials, the millionth resident of Shymkent was born on 17 May 2018.
 By 1 June 2018, the population of Shymkent was 1,002,291.

 The following tables are the total population of Shymkent since 1897: